Perryvw/FlashUtil/README.md

 Setup
 =========
--Add the swf file to your UI (put the swf in resource/flash3/ and add entry in custom_ui.txt) -Add the event in script/custom_events.txt
+ - Add the swf file to your UI (put the swf in resource/flash3/ and add entry in custom_ui.txt)
+ - Add the event in script/custom_events.txt
--Require FlashUtil.lua in your lua
+ - Require FlashUtil.lua in your lua

 How to use
 =========